chungkwong/text-classifier-collection/README.md

 - Split using a regular expression that matches token, the other parts can be kept or not according to your opinion.

-Surely, you can pass your own tokenizers to the toolkit.
+Surely, you can pass your own tokenizers into the toolkit.

 ### Filters